This post may contain affiliate links. Please read our disclosure policy.

 Strict Paleo, The Keto Diet, and Intermittent Fasting are often just more stress to your body.
 Any benefits you might gain from them are outweighed by the stress you feel about “staying on the wagon.”

 Instead of focusing on what you need to cut out, following rules, or counting macros, try focusing on what you can add in.
-Always meet a minimum caloric requirement of 2,000 calories per day (as recommended in my book, Coconuts and Kettlebells).
+Meet a minimum caloric requirement of 2,000 calories per day (as recommended in my book, Coconuts and Kettlebells).
 Eat plenty of nutrient-dense foods and carbohydrates that nourish your body and spirit.

 2. Quit Chronic Cardio & Intense Workouts

 Intense workouts can be really beneficial, and even fun.
-But if you’re dealing with HPA-Axis Dysfunction, intense exercise isn’t doing your health any favors.
+But if you’re dealing with HPA axis dysfunction, intense exercise isn’t doing your health any favors.
 The stress these workouts put on your body only fans the flames.

 Instead of intense workouts, shift to trying more chill, restorative ways of moving your body: yoga, walking, or swimming.
 Yes, sometimes just resting is what you actually need!
 If the thought of even going for a walk is exhausting, honor your body with rest.